GabeScott/standard-works-vault/General Conference/1980 April - The Coming Tests and Trials and Glory.md

 But far in the distance—its heights hidden in the clouds, the divine Shechinah resting upon its summit—far in the distance stands Mount Zion, the grandest peak of all.

-Through the morning mists we see Mount Zion, whereon is built “the city of the living God, the heavenly Jerusalem,” where there is assembled “an innumerable company of angels,” on whose height is congregated “the general assembly and church of the firstborn” (Heb.
-12:22–23).
+Through the morning mists we see Mount Zion, whereon is built “the city of the living God, the heavenly Jerusalem,” where there is assembled “an innumerable company of angels,” on whose height is congregated “the general assembly and church of the firstborn” ([[Hebrews 12.22|Heb.
+12:22–23]][[Hebrews 12.23|]]).

 From where we stand, on the peak of 150 years of progress, the view is glorious indeed.

-Looking back with pride, we see the spring of 1820 when the Gods of heaven, the supreme rulers of the universe, rent the heavens, appeared to Joseph Smith, and ushered in the dispensation of the fulness of times (see D&C 112:30).
+Looking back with pride, we see the spring of 1820 when the Gods of heaven, the supreme rulers of the universe, rent the heavens, appeared to Joseph Smith, and ushered in the dispensation of the fulness of times (see [[D&C 112.30|D&C 112:30]]).

-We see Moroni flying through the midst of heaven, sounding the trump of God, and revealing the book which whispers from the dust with a familiar spirit (see Rev. 14:6).
+We see Moroni flying through the midst of heaven, sounding the trump of God, and revealing the book which whispers from the dust with a familiar spirit (see [[Revelation 14.6|Rev. 14:6]]).

 We see other angelic ministrants come, bringing keys and powers and authorities until all of the keys of the kingdom of God are committed unto man on the earth.

-We see the little stone cut from the mountain without hands beginning to roll forth toward that coming day when it shall smite the Babylonian image, break in pieces the kingdoms of men, and fill the whole earth (see Dan.
-2:34–35).
+We see the little stone cut from the mountain without hands beginning to roll forth toward that coming day when it shall smite the Babylonian image, break in pieces the kingdoms of men, and fill the whole earth (see [[Daniel 2.34|Dan.
+2:34–35]][[Daniel 2.35|]]).

-We see the elders of the kingdom going forth to many nations, crying repentance, gathering Israel, and assembling the faithful in the tops of the mountains where stands the house of the Lord (see 2 Ne.
-12:2).
+We see the elders of the kingdom going forth to many nations, crying repentance, gathering Israel, and assembling the faithful in the tops of the mountains where stands the house of the Lord (see [[2 Nephi 12.2|2 Ne.
+12:2]]).

 We see converts and stakes and temples.
 Gifts and signs and miracles abound.
 The sick are healed and the dead are raised by the power of God, and the work of the Lord goes forward.

 But amid it all there is sorrow and toil and testing.
-The Saints are tried to the full to see if they will abide in the Lord’s covenant even unto death (see D&C 98:14).
+The Saints are tried to the full to see if they will abide in the Lord’s covenant even unto death (see [[D&C 98.14|D&C 98:14]]).

 Our gaze falls upon Carthage, where murderous devils in human guise shed the best blood of the nineteenth century.